Second Polish Republic: Invasion of Poland in 1939

 A popular myth is that Polish cavalry armed with lances charged German tanks during the September 1939 campaign.
 This often repeated account, first reported by Italian journalists as German propaganda, concerned an action by the Polish 18th Lancer Regiment near Chojnice.
-This arose from misreporting of a single clash on 1 September 1939 near Krojanty, when two squadrons of the Polish 18th Lancers armed with sabers surprised and wiped out a German infantry formation with a mounted saber charge.
-Shortly after midnight the 2nd (Motorized) Division was compelled to withdraw by Polish cavalry, before the Poles were caught in the open by German armored cars.
-The story arose because some German armored cars appeared and gunned down 20 troopers as the cavalry escaped.
-Even this failed to persuade everyone to reexamine their beliefs—there were some who thought Polish cavalry had been improperly employed in 1939.
+This arose from misreporting of a single clash on 1 September 1939 near Krojanty, when two squadrons of the Polish 18th Lancers armed with sabres surprised and wiped out a German infantry formation with a mounted sabre charge.
+Shortly after midnight on the 2nd (Motorised) Division was compelled to withdraw by Polish cavalry, before the Poles were caught in the open by German armoured cars.
+The story arose because some German armoured cars appeared and gunned down 20 troopers as the cavalry escaped.
+Even this failed to persuade everyone to reexamine their beliefs — there were some who thought Polish cavalry had been improperly employed in 1939.

 Between 1945 and 1990, the Polish government-in-exile operated in London, presenting itself as the only legal and legitimate representative of the Polish nation and challenging the legitimacy of the communist government in Warsaw.
 In 1990, the last president in exile, Ryszard Kaczorowski, handed the presidential insignia to the newly elected President, Lech Wałęsa, signifying continuity between the Second and Third republics.